Barbara Bullock: Portraits

-Her teaching and artist-in-residencies
+Academia

 Over four decades, Bullock taught art classes in schools, colleges, community centers and for nonprofits.
-She completed more than 200 artist-in-residences in Pennsylvania, New Jersey and Delaware.
+She completed more than 200 artist-in-residences in Pennsylvania, New Jersey, and Delaware.
 She conducted mask-making and art classes at local art centers and museums.
 She trained teachers on integrating art in their school-district curriculums and led classes for inmates in prisons.

 In 1978, she was among 18 artists chosen to participate in a Works Progress Administration-style program to employ artists and offer art access to communities.
-The Comprehensive Employment and Training Act program was conducted under the auspices of the printmaking Brandywine Workshop.
-She and the other artists, including Roland Ayers, Bob Thompson and Cranston Walker, worked at community agencies, community centers and detention centers.
+It was conducted under the auspices of the Comprehensive Employment and Training Act and administered by the printmaking Brandywine Workshop.
+She and the other artists, including Roland Ayers, Bob Thompson, and Cranston Walker, worked at community agencies, community centers and detention centers.
 Bullock taught classes at Nicetown Boys and Girls Club.

 As an artist-in residence, she spent time with elementary and high schools students in several districts, including Shippensburg and York in Pennsylvania, and Sussex in Delaware (where she taught students to paint murals).
 In Philadelphia, she worked at Prints in Progress, an afterschool printmaking workshop.
 In New Jersey, she taught art classes from Cape May on the coast to Camden inland.
 She taught at Arts Horizon where she held classes for students in the Camden (NJ) schools and trained schoolteachers on Rutgers University’s Camden campus.
 She began making fans while teaching there.

 In a five-month residency at the African American Museum in Philadelphia in 1999, she produced a series titled “Journey Series #4, Ethiopia.”
-It is now part of the museum’s collection.
+It is now part of the museum's collection.
 She also held a residency at Perkins Center for the Arts in New Jersey.